LukeB42/Emissary/README.md

 (3,204) > help

-Check the included hello.py in the package scripts/ directory for hints about post-store scripts.
+Check the included hello.py in the scripts/ directory for hints about pre-store scripts.
 </pre>

 If the prospect of creating an NSA profile of your reading habits is